lmcarreiro/ui5ts/README.md

 export default typescript.example.ui5app.Component;
 ```

+#### Don't forget

- - Don't forget to decorate your class with `@UI5("your.full.namespace.ClassName")`, this decorator parameter will be passed to `BaseClass.extend("your.full.namespace.ClassName", { ... });` call at runtime.
+ - You need to decorate your class with `@UI5("your.full.namespace.ClassName")`, this decorator parameter will be passed to `BaseClass.extend("your.full.namespace.ClassName", { ... });` call at runtime.
  - You need to export your class as default export at the end of the file: `export default your.full.namespace.ClassName;`
- - If your class has the ui5 metadata object, doesn't forget to declare it as `static`
+ - If your class has the ui5 metadata object, define it as `static`
- - The TypeScript module generation option (key `compilerOptions -> module` in `tsconfig.json`) must be set to `"amd"`
  - The paths in the `import` statements must be the same as it would be if you were using `sap.ui.define()` function.
 The TypeScript compiler will generate an AMD module with a `define()` call with these paths, and the `define()` function that **ui5ts** overrides will call the real `sap.ui.define()` function.
 This is the way that **ui5ts** works.
  - If `your/app/namespace/is/too/big`, you don't need to have all this levels of directories in your physical project structure, you can create a virtual mapping using the `tsconfig.json` configuration option `paths` (see it in the common problems bellow).

-### 4) Resolving common typescript errors and module resolution problems
+## Resolving common typescript errors and module resolution problems

 **Problem:** Doesn't find the @UI5 decorator:
 ```typescript